-Our Articles contain a provision requiring a third of the Directors to retire by rotation each year.
-However, in line with best practice all the directors offer themselves for re-election at each AGM.
-Click here to see "Directors' Profiles".
+The Company's Articles of Association require one-third of the Directors to retire by rotation each year.
+However, in line with best practice, Luxfer's Directors offer their re-election at each Annual General Meeting of Shareholders.
+Click here to view the Directors' Profiles.

 Division of Responsibilities

 Due to the size of the Board, the Directors have determined that the appointment of a Senior Independent Director is not necessary.
 The division of responsibilities between the Chief Executive Officer and the Board Chair is evident.

 The Chief Executive Officer is responsible for the management and performance of the Company, taking into consideration the Board's Reservation of Powers, and for developing and implementing the strategic initiatives agreed upon with the Board.

 The Chairman is responsible for the leadership of the Board and ensuring its effectiveness.
 The Chair ensures that Board discussions are conducted in an orderly manner, taking into account all views, promoting openness, and ensuring that no individual or group dominates Board discussions.